matthiask/406.ch/posts/20240216-weeknotes.md

 - [django-ckeditor 6.7.1](https://pypi.org/project/django-ckeditor/): See above.
 - [django-json-schema-editor 0.0.11](https://pypi.org/project/django-json-schema-editor/): Fixed a crash which happened when not providing the optional (!) configuration.
 Shit happens.
 I should really have a test suite for this package.
 - [feincms3 4.5.2](https://pypi.org/project/feincms3/): Disables the CKEditor version check.
+- [django-content-editor 6.4](https://pypi.org/project/django-content-editor/): The first release since December 2022!
+Very stable software.
+The editor now restores the collapsed state of inlines and the scroll position when using "Save and continue editing".
+This is especially useful if editing an object with many content blocks.